 basic grounds upkeep and participating in ongoing restoration

 projects at the limits of your ability.
 In the latter

-regard, finishing carpentry will be big in the 2017
+regard, carpentry will be big in the 2018 season too,

-season, and there is always painting, ground maintenance,
+and there is always painting, ground maintenance, beach

 The demanding part involves the planning

 and execution of a 2+ week independent camping trip.

 "Independent" means that the nearest grocery

 store is 30 miles away, by boat.
 However, since the

 mean living in a tent any more.
 This is why we changed